missionpinball/mpf-docs/docs/install/index.md

 title: Downloading & Installing MPF
 ---

-# Installing MPF
+# Installing MPF 0.80 or 0.57

-The current stable version of MPF is `0.57.3`, and the upcoming release is `0.80.0`.
+The current stable version of MPF is `0.57.3`, and the upcoming release is `0.80.0` along with a long-term support release of `0.57.4`.

 !!! note "New MPF Coming Soon!"

     The next major release of MPF will be 0.80 and is coming soon!
 This exciting advancement offers a brand-new media controller based on the powerful Godot game engine.
 If you are just getting started with MPF, consider giving 0.80 a try!

+--8<-- "latest_versions.md"

 MPF works with following platforms: